I hardly used coupons before TLC’S Extreme Couponing show. But after I saw what was possible, it motivated me to try some of their techniques.

 Does your store allow double couponing or using more than one coupon per product?
 Find out.
 Each store has a different coupon policy so it pays to know.
 For instance, did you know that Trader Joe’s accepts coupons?
 And Walgreens only allows 1 coupon per item.

-6. Get around couponing policies.
+6. Work with couponing policies.

 7. Know what a good deal is.